-Cleaning your Arizer Solo or Arizer Solo II vaporizer is about as easy as it gets; there are no complicated parts to disassemble, no fiddly glass elbows or wayward nuts and bolts.
+Cleaning your Arizer Solo vaporizer by Arizer is about as easy as it gets; there are no complicated parts to disassemble, no fiddly glass elbows or wayward nuts and bolts.
 All you have to worry about is the heating chamber and draw stem.
 Simple!

 What You’ll Need: